ethanmdavidson/packer-plugin-git/README.md

 }
 ```

+See docs for more detailed information.

-## Running Acceptance Tests
+## Development

+The GNUmakefile has all the commands you need to work with this repo.
+The typical development flow looks something like this:

+1) Make code changes, and add test cases for these changes.
+2) Run `make generate` to recreate generated code.
-Make sure to build and install the plugin with `make dev` and to have Packer installed locally.
+2) Run `make dev` to build the plugin and install it locally.
-Then run `make testacc` to run the acceptance tests.
+3) Run `make testacc` to run the acceptance tests.
+If there are failures, go back to step 1.

-## Test Plugin Example Action

-This scaffolding configures a [manually triggered plugin test action](/.github/workflows/test-plugin-example.yml).
-By default, the action will run Packer at the latest version to init, validate, and build the example configuration
-within the [example](example) folder.
-This is useful to quickly test a basic template of your plugin against Packer.

-The example must contain the `required_plugins` block and require your plugin at the latest or any other released version.
-This will help test and validate plugin releases.
+4) If the acceptance tests pass, commit and push!

+For local development, you will need to install:
+- Packer >= 1.7
+- Go >= 1.16
+- Make

 ## Registering Documentation on Packer.io